algolia/autocomplete/packages/website/docs/adding-recent-searches.md

 **Using this plugin doesn't require an Algolia application.** If you plan on including other sections in your autocomplete such as [Query Suggestions](using-query-suggestions-plugin), you _do_ need an [Algolia](https://www.algolia.com/) application with the Query Suggestions feature enabled.

-To follow along with the tutorial, start with the markup and style sheets from the [complete example on GitHub](https://github.com/algolia/doc-code-samples/tree/autocomplete-v1/Autocomplete/multi-source).
-The tutorial includes code snippets of the JavaScript necessary to add recent searches.

 ## Getting started

 First, begin with some boilerplate for the autocomplete implementation.
 Create a file called `index.js` in your `src` directory, and add the boilerplate below: